MrBoriska/fast_astar/README.md

+# cse220_project
+A class project using RISC-V64 (the README of the forked repo is included below)

+This project runs a workload using [BigZaphod's A* library](https://github.com/BigZaphod/AStar).
+It generates a graph and runs the A* libary's shortest path calculation (using the Manhattan distance between nodes) from each node to every other node and retrieves the path cost and path hop count.

+This library and workload were chosen because they do not have any external library dependencies so that it can be cross-compiled for a RISC-V64 system even if your host system does not have RISC-V64 binaries of libraries.

+To compile this for RISC-V just requires a RISC-V compiler, i.e. requires no special command-line arguments.
+I compiled it with the following command:

+`riscv64-linux-gnu-gcc main.c AStar.c -static -o [outputFilename]`

+The workload is self-contained, so you just need to run the binary to execute the workload.
+The workload does not produce any output unless you uncomment the print statements.

+Here is the forked repo's README:
 # A*

 This is my implementation of A* in C. It uses a binary heap to implement the priority queue and an indexed array for fast lookups of previously visited nodes.